-The location counter controls the order of instruction execution.
-Normally, the processor executes instructions sequentially and uses the location counter to keep track of where the instructions are in main memory, then fetches the instruction from the memory location specified by the address contained in the location counter.
-It executes that instruction, increments the location counter by the length of the instruction, and fetches the next instruction.
-Branch instructions, when executed, change the contents of the location counter and thereby affect the branch.
+The LOC controls the order of instruction execution.
+Normally, the processor executes instructions sequentially and uses the LOC to keep track of where the instructions are in main memory, then fetches the instruction from the memory location specified by the address contained in the LOC.
+It executes that instruction, increments the LOC by the length of the instruction, and fetches the next instruction.
+Branch instructions, when executed, change the contents of the LOC and, thereby, affect the branch.